Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md

    cd workspace
-   petalinux-create --type project --template zynqMP --name zcu104_petalinux cd zcu104_petalinux petalinux-config --get-hw-description=xilinx_zcu104_base_202310_1/hw/hw.xsa  # After you extract the base platform you can find hw.xsa or hw_emu.xsa under <xilinx_zcu104_base_202310_1> directory. if you want to do emulation you can choose hw_emu.xsa
+   petalinux-create --type project --template zynqMP --name zcu104_petalinux cd zcu104_petalinux petalinux-config --get-hw-description=xilinx_zcu104_base_202310_1/hw/hw.xsa  # After you extract the base platform, you can find hw.xsa or hw_emu.xsa under <xilinx_zcu104_base_202310_1> directory.
+If you want to do emulation you can choose hw_emu.xsa
    ```

-   > Note: `--template` option specifies the chipset. zcu104 board adopts the ZYNQMP series chip.
-Therefore we specify this option as `zynqMP`.
-If your platform is using Versal chipset.
-Please set this option to `versal`.
+   > Note: `--template` option specifies the chipset. zcu104 board adopts the ZYNQMP™ series chip.
+Therefore, we specify this option as `zynqMP`.
+If your platform is using Versal™ chipset, set this option to `versal`.

-   > Note: If user are customizing Linux image for VCK190 board, Please ensure the XSA file is exported from a normal project (not a Vitis extensible project ) and includes the device image.
+   > Note: If the user is customizing Linux image for VCK190 board, ensure the XSA file is exported from a normal project (not a Vitis extensible project) and includes the device image.

    > Note: PetaLinux will use XSA to generate the device tree.
-Since hardware XSA and hardware emulation XSA have identical peripherals, giving either of them to PetaLinux makes no difference.
-When simplifying the hardware design for hardware emulation, it's recommended to keep all the peripherals that need device tree and drivers so that the auto-generated device tree can be reused.
-If the two design has different address-able peripherals, you will need to create two sets of device trees for hardware running and hardware emulation separately.
+Since hardware XSA and hardware emulation XSA have identical peripherals, providing either of them to PetaLinux is acceptable.
+When simplifying the hardware design for hardware emulation, it is recommended to keep all the peripherals that need device tree and drivers so that the auto-generated device tree can be reused.
+If the two designs have different addressable peripherals, you will need to create two sets of device trees for hardware running and hardware emulation, separately.

-3. A petalinux-config menu would be launched, Set to use ZCU104 device tree in this configuration window.
+3. A petalinux-config menu is launched.
+Set it to use ZCU104 device tree in the configuration window.

    - Select **DTG Settings->MACHINE_NAME**
    - Modify it to ```zcu104-revc```.